ehabmohamed/projects/README.md

 Word embedding technique is used to encode words as real-valued vectors in a high dimensional space, where the similarity between words in terms of meaning translates to closeness in the vector space.

 The project combines LSTM model with Convolutional Neural Networks that excel at learning spatial relationships while dropout is used to reduce the overfitting.
+The trained model produced 81% accuraccy.

 For the code notebook [click here](https://github.com/ehabmohamed/projects/blob/master/SentimentAnalysis/SentimentAnalysisDNN.ipynb).